carpentries-incubator/machine-learning-librarians-archivists/_episodes/04-managing-data-bias.md

 > > In research conducted on 197 BU psychology students (where women outnumbered men two-to-one) and 103 children, ages 7 to 17, only a small minority of subjects—15 percent of the children and 14 percent of the BU students—came up with this answer.
 Of self-described feminists in the student group, 78 percent did not guess the surgeon was the mother.
 > {: .solution}
 {: .challenge}

+>## Challenge
+>
+> Consider this image and write a list of terms you would use to annotate it.
+Compare your outputs with your nearest neighbour(s).
+Discuss the differences and how this could effect what a model might learn.
+{: .challenge}

+## Refining and reinforcing a models learning
+As we now know from earlier in this lesson, machine learning models are refined and reinforced based on reactions to its results.
+In this process, there is a risk of certain outcomes being ignored and others privileged over others, because they confirm what is already expected.
+When this happens, the system will learn this, feed it back into its inner workings and reinforce the confirmation bias.

+## Applying ML systems

+[......]

+It is imperative to be aware then that the manner in which data is collected, annotated and results applied, will have far reaching consequences for society as decisions produced by ML systems are increasingly being relied upon in real world scenarios.
+From seemingly benign systems like recommendation engines to predictive policing, opportunities for ML systems to perpetuate and amplify inequalities abound.
+Simply put: bias in….bias out.

+## Common types of data bias

 The common definition of data bias is that the available data is not representative of the population or phenomenon of study.
 This may because the data does not include variables that properly capture the phenomenon we want to predict and/or includes content produced by humans which may contain bias against groups of people.